- 1 Cancer Symptoms In Bullmastiff Dog:

 In the primary reason, the genetic factor plays a key role.
 It may transfer from the parent dog to the puppy.

 Secondary Reasons Of Cancer In Bullmastiff Dog:

-Secondary reasons for cancer in Bullmastiff dog are the reasons other than the genetic reasons.
-Cancer may develop in the Bullmastiff due to the exposure to the herbicides.
-The exposure to the dangerous chemicals or radiation may lead to cancer.
-Bullmastiff dog may suffer from hemangiosarcoma, osteosarcoma, lymphoma etc.
+Secondary reasons for cancer in Bullmastiff dogs are reasons other than genetic reasons.
+Cancer may develop in the Bullmastiff due to exposure to the herbicides.

 The Bullmastiff dog can weigh from 110 pounds to 130 pounds.
 Bullmastiff dog is sensitive to the temperature changes.
 Hence, they must be treated well in the summers and winters.